SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/parameter_description.rst

 version and some only in the on-the-fly version of the module.

 The main parameter is the linking length that will be used.
-The easiest way to define it is to set the ratio of the linking length to the mean dark matter inter-particle separation.
+The easiest way to define it is to set the ratio of the linking length to the mean *dark matter* inter-particle separation (irrespective of whether there are other kinds of particles present in the run).
 This is done using the parameter ``linking_length_ratio`` and the typical value for this parameter is ``0.2``.
 Users can optionally overwrite the linking length by imposing an absolute value using the parameter ``absolute_linking_length``.
 This is